1936 Alabama Crimson Tide football team: Kentucky

 On what was their homecoming game, Alabama defeated the Kentucky Wildcats 14–0 at McLean Stadium.
 After a scoreless first half that saw the Kentucky defense hold Alabama out of the endzone on four occasions from within their own ten-yard line, the Crimson Tide scored two second half touchdowns to win the game.
 Joe Riley scored both Alabama touchdowns on a 27-yard run in the third and on a 21-yard reverse in the fourth.
-The victory improved Alabama's all-time record against Kentucky 15–1.